catherinekiplagat/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Add /action to the PATH. /action should be the last directory the shell
+script that counts the number of directories in the PATH